 For example, one housing association I worked for wanted flexibility of procurement.
-They wanted a tender design that could be built from a ‘kit of parts’ either in load-bearing masonry, reinforced concrete or off-site construction (also called DfMA, Design for Manufacture and Assembly) such as precast concrete or cross-laminated timber.
-To achieve this the layouts had to checked for every option to ensure they were viable.
+They wanted a tender design that could be built from a ‘kit of parts’ either in load-bearing masonry, reinforced concrete or off-site construction (also called DfMA, Design for Manufacture and Assembly) such as precast concrete, light-gauge steel or cross-laminated timber.
+To achieve this the layouts had to be checked for every option to ensure they were viable.
 The benefit for the client was that they could wait until they had the exact prices from the tender returns to choose which option was best.

 Another time I was working for a large developer.
 They build private apartments and were keen to create variety and exclusivity.
 They wanted the apartment layouts to be different on every floor of the high-rise so that each apartment was unique.
 This required varying the column layouts at every floor and providing transfers where needed.
 Although the cost and complexity of the structure increased this was preferred by the client as the value of the apartments increased by a greater amount and they were beautifully finished and exclusive.